Direct Lender

 Maintenance and repairs: Budget 1% to 2% of the home's value per year for upkeep.
 On a $350,000 home, that is $3,500 to $7,000 annually.

-Utilities: Homeowners typically pay more for utilities than renters, especially in larger homes.
+Utilities: Homeowners typically pay more for utilities than renters.
 Budget $200 to $400 per month depending on your climate and home size.

-Lawn care and landscaping: If you are moving from an apartment to a house, this is a new expense.
-Plan for $50 to $200 per month.
+Lawn care and landscaping: If you are moving from an apartment to a house, plan for $50 to $200 per month.

 Furniture and setup: A new home often needs furniture, window treatments, appliances, and other items.
 This can easily total $5,000 to $15,000.

-Emergency fund: Homeowners should maintain a larger emergency fund to cover unexpected repairs like a broken water heater, roof leak, or HVAC failure.
+Emergency fund: Homeowners should maintain a larger emergency fund to cover unexpected repairs.

 What You Can Afford vs. What You Should Spend